 "I got the impression that we really stumbled at the start, but in the second half we managed to hold on through trial and error."

-Lotte's Yudai Fujioka reflected on this season as follows.
+Lotte's Yudai Fujioka reflected on the past season as follows:

 After the end of last season, he said his off-season theme was, "As I do every year, I'm working on improving my swing speed and also building up my body.
 I want to focus on hitting."
 However, he also said, "In my personal training, I worked on my form, and focused on hitting with my form in mind," as he swung the bat firmly.